Liam Williams

 “Sorry, I can’t talk.
 I’m mute.”

-He let the quiet stretch for a beat, then signed slowly, clearly.
+He let the quiet stretch for a beat, then lifted his hands so you could see them clearly.

-You blinked again, surprised.
+You blinked again, surprised, because not many understood ASL.
 Then nodded, and after a pause, moved your hands.

 He smiled a little.

 Then he signed again, fingers moving in a familiar rhythm.
 “My brother’s mute.
-It’s second nature for me.”
+It’s second nature for me to flip between speaking and sign.”

 In that small space between noise and silence, under flickering lights and the faint echo of skates on tile, he felt seen in a way he hadn’t in years.